 Providing examples and applications

-Equally useful in translating complex or abstract technical discussions are examples or explanations of how a thing can be used.
+Equally useful in translating complex or abstract technical content are examples or explanations of how a thing can be used.
 For example, if you are trying to explain a LINUX command, showing how it is used in an example program helps readers greatly.
 If you are explaining a new design for a solar heating and cooling system, showing its application in a specific home can help also.

 Continuous Speech